 Waterside Workshops Board of Directors

-Petrina is a Finance Analyst at Clorox.
+Petrina is a Corporate Real Estate Project Analyst at Clorox.
 Previously, Petrina spent over twenty years at Oakland Unified School District at the secondary level supporting special needs students with an emphasis on transition planning.
 During that time she managed the WorkAbility and CaPROMISE programs, and referred many Oakland youth to Waterside’s programs.
 She lives in East Oakland and is deeply involved in her local community.

 Both in his doctorate studies and at Waterside Workshops, Charles focuses on childhood education in alternative learning environments, specifically as it pertains to bicycle mechanics.
 Charles helps with structuring and planning the bicycle mechanics program and raising funds from private foundations and corporations.